-- (2) a Murat-ın ses-in-i duy-du-m Murat-GEN voice-P3s-ACC hear-PAST-1s 'I heard Murat's voice' - b Murat-ın öksür-düğ-ün-ü duy-du-m Murat-GEN cough-DIK-P3s-ACC hear-PAST-1s 'I heard that Murat coughs/coughed'
+(2) a Murat-ın ses-in-i duy-du-m Murat-GEN voice-P3s-ACC hear-PAST-1s 'I heard Murat's voice.'

+b Murat-ın öksür-düğ-ün-ü duy-du-m Murat-GEN cough-DIK-P3s-ACC hear-PAST-1s 'I heard that Murat coughs / coughed.'

-The object of duy 'hear' in (2a) is a NP: the modifier Murat (possessor) takes the genitive marker $-(n)In^6$, in this way expressing subject-verb agreement and the head noun ses 'voice' takes the possessive suffix $-(s)I(n)^7$, which agrees in person with the possessor noun.
-And thus, due to the aforementioned 'nominalization requirement', the embedded verb in (2b) takes the shape of the NP exemplified in (2a).
-In (2b) too, subject-verb agreement is expressed by the genitive suffix, and person agreement by possessive concord, by means of -(s)I(n), which follows the nominalizer -DIK.
+The object of duy 'hear' in 2a is an NP: The modifier Murat (possessor) takes the genitive marker -(n)In, in this way expressing subject-verb agreement and the head noun ses 'voice' takes the possessive suffix -(s)I(n), which agrees in person with the possessor noun.
+And thus, due to the aforementioned "nominalization requirement", the embedded verb in 2b takes the shape of the NP exemplified in 2a.
+In 2b, too, subject-verb agreement is expressed by the genitive suffix, and person agreement by possessive concord, by means of -(s)I(n), which follows the nominalizer -DIK.